polterguy/hyper-ide/helpers/help-files/03 - Micro/03 - Forms.md

 **Notice** - All form elements, and helper elements, such as the above labels, and our checkbox wrapper, will have an automatic bottom margin assigned to them.
 Sometimes this is not what you want, such as when rendering strips or buttons at the bottom of some related form group.
-For such cases, you can simply add the `no-bottom-air` class, which will remove this automatic bottom margin for you.
+For such cases, you can simply add the `no-bottom-inner-air` class on the **parent widget**.
+This will remove the bottom padding on the parent widget, which effectively have the same result as removing the bottom margin on all of your bottom widgets inside of it.

 If we were to modify our above example for instance, to remove the bottom margin, and add a `fill` class to our strip, it would look like the following.

 ```hyperlambda
 /*